genuinebyte/sunfright/README.md

 [mcwiki-helmets]: https://minecraft.gamepedia.com/Helmet#Durability

-### TODO:
+### Notes

-- Black Stained Glass to shield the sun
+- Black glass can shield you from the sun if it is directly above you.
-- Higher levels of Fire Protection give more resistance to the sun (like unbreaking on the helmet).
-- ~~Respawn helmet disappears when no longer exposed to sunlight.~~ DONE!
-- Allow custom death messages when players burnt by the sun
-- ~~Configure damage taken by sun~~ DONE!
-- Option to adjust by difficulty
+- Respawn helmets disappear when you are safe.
+- You must have at least Fire Protection I on a helmet to stay safe from sunlight above level 3.